 The employer can submit wage and hour data as well as employee changes.

 HR Administration has become more complex in recent years and PEOs have adapted well to the constant change in compliance requirements keeping you most protected from violations.

 PEO SERVICES – WORKER’S COMPENSATION AND RISK MANAGEMENT

 This area alone is a reason many of our clients seek a PEO relationship.

-If your company is in the white collar space, the worker’s compensation will likely not currently give you too much trouble as employees do not typically get hurt on the workplace.
+If your company is in the white-collar space, the worker’s compensation will likely not currently give you too much trouble as employees do not typically get hurt in the workplace.

 If your company is in construction or it requires more physical type of work; there is a good chance you have had some claims in the past.

 Many PEOs offer your company access to their master worker’s compensation policy and some offer only individualized policies for every client.

 PEOs will assist you in creating and maintaining a safe work environment as well as several other aspects of it.

 When a claim occurs, you would notify the PEO and they process the initial claim intake reporting.